genotrance/nimbass/README.md

 echo "Bass FX: " & $BASS_FX_GetVersion().toHex()
 ```

-NimBASS currently wraps the main BASS functions and BASS FX and dynamically links to the binaries in `$HOME/.cache/nim/nimterop/nimbass` directory.
+NimBASS currently wraps BASS and BASS FX and dynamically links to the binaries downloaded to `$HOME/.cache/nim/nimterop/nimbass` and `nimbassfx` directories.
+These paths can be added to `PATH` on Windows, `LD_LIBRARY_PATH` on Linux and `DYLD_LIBRARY_PATH` on OSX so that the binaries are loaded at runtime.
+Alternatively, the binaries can be moved to another location and the variables updated accordingly.
+See `nimbass.nimble` for an example.

 __Credits__